kubevirt/user-guide/docs/operations/clone_api.md

     * "some/!key"

 Setting label / annotation filters is **optional**.
 If unset, all labels / annotations will be copied as a default.

+#### Template Label & Template Annotation filters

+Some network cni such as kube-ovn or ovn-kubernetes will inject network information into the annotations of the VM.
+It would raise an issue When we want to clone a vm from the target vm.
+The clone vm would use the same network.
+So you can use template labels and annotation filters to avoid this problems.

 #### newMacAddresses